 Do the forms for hiring employees (other than students) need any special signatures other than those listed on the forms?

 After my grant is funded, who can assist me with my account budget?

 Are there any grant search engines available to locate funding sources?

 If my grant proposal involves the use of human subjects and/or animals, whom shall I contact?

 What are the requirements for program and financial final project reports?

 Contact the Office of Research and Sponsored Programs (ORSP) staff at 581-2125.
 We can assist you throughout the grant process from proposal writing to funding.
 We are here to answer all of your questions and to guide you through proposal preparation (pre-award) and grant funding (post-award).
 Though we do not profess to have the answers to all questions, we usually can find the answer for you.
 We are here to make your life easier!

 After your initial contact with the ORSP, we will begin working with you on the Proposal Approval forms, which are required to be signed by various individuals on campus prior to proposal submission.

-If EIU is the legal applicant on a grant proposal or the grantee on an award agreement (regardless of the dollar amount of the project), Paul McCann, Interim Vice President for Business Affairs, is the authorized organizational representative who may sign these documents.
-In special circumstances, others have been designated to sign for Mr. McCann.
+If EIU is the legal applicant on a grant proposal or the grantee on an award agreement (regardless of the dollar amount of the project), the Vice President for Business Affairs is the authorized organizational representative who may sign these documents.
+In special circumstances, others have been designated to sign for the Vice President.
 If you have a grant proposal or agreement, you may not sign the document on behalf of EIU.
-You should not attempt to obtain the signature of Mr. McCann yourself, please send or deliver the document to our office and we will obtain the necessary signatures for you.
+You should not attempt to obtain the VPBA signature yourself, please send or deliver the document to our office and we will obtain the necessary signatures for you.